cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 When building a new version of the access agent remember:
 1. The AccessAgent version number on line 25 of the Dockerfile must match that in the AccessAgent pom.xml
 2. The image version number in the docker-compose file should be updated
-3. Also update the access agent image version in the dev stack to match the new version you are about to build and publish (../access-agent-dev-stack/docker-compose.yml)
+3. Also, please update the access agent image version in the dev stack to match the new version you are about to build and publish (../access-agent-dev-stack/docker-compose.yml)

 ### Building
 To build the Access Agent image, in docker-build directory run: